 |

-Brickmaking (1983) Small Bedfordshire
+Brickmaking (1983) Small

-quality clay were found 40 feet below ground firstly at Peterborough and then
+deposits of consistent quality clay were found 40 feet below ground firstly

-in Mid-Bedfordshire.
-The brickworks which emerged meant the death knell for
+at Peterborough and then in Mid-Bedfordshire.
+The brickworks which emerged

-all the small works.
-The larger companies eventually combined to form The
+meant the death knell for all the small works.
+The larger companies

-London Brick Company, the largest anywhere in the world.
-This song highlights
+eventually combined to form The London Brick Company, the largest anywhere in

-the brickworkers’ plight at the time when the small
+plight at the time when the small works were closing.
+‘Greys’ are plum

-works were closing.
-‘Greys’ are plum coloured bricks used extensively in South
+coloured bricks used extensively in South Bedfordshire during the Victorian

-Bedfordshire during the Victorian period.
-Something of a ‘greatest hit’, this
+period.
+Something of a ‘greatest hit’, this song was used in a Berkshire

-song was used in a Berkshire Education history package; by Song Printed in
+Education history package; by Song Printed in

 Bedfordshire County Life Magazine Issue 14 |